Pablo Aimar: Style of play

 An elegant, technically gifted and creative attacking midfielder with a small frame, Aimar was a right-footed player with a vast array of skills and an eye for goal.
 He excelled in a free role as an advanced playmaker where he was best able to utilise his dribbling skills, vision and passing ability to create chances for teammates and orchestrate attacking moves.
 Moreover, he was a free kick specialist.
 His skills and playing style saw him earn comparisons with Diego Maradona in his youth.
 Due to his talent and flamboyance, he was given the nicknames El Payaso (the clown) and El Mago (the wizard) throughout his career.
 As a youth, compatriot Lionel Messi stated in 2002 that Aimar was one of his biggest influences as a player.
 In addition to his playing ability, Aimar also drew praise for his leadership qualities; however, despite his talent, he struggled with injuries throughout his career.

 Coaching career

 Aimar was appointed as coach of the Argentina national under-17 football team in July 2017.
 His under-17 team won the South American U-17 Championship in 2019.

 He was part of the Argentina managerial team who won the 2022 FIFA World Cup.

 Personal life

 Aimar's younger brother, Andrés, was also a professional footballer and a midfielder.
 He represented several teams in his country – starting his career at River Plate – also playing for a few months in Israel.
-In October 2022 Aimar's mother passed away.
+In October 2022 Aimar's mother died.